kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 The Skill becomes a shared language for framework intent.

-## The Framework Is No Longer Passive in AI Development
+## The Framework Is No Longer Passive in AI Development { #framework-longer-passive-ai }

 Without an official Skill, the framework is passive.